MicrosoftDocs/UWPCommunityToolkitDocs/docs/controls/MasterDetailsView.md

 ![MasterDetailsView animation](../resources/images/Controls/MasterDetailsView.gif)

+## Windows 10X
+The [MasterDetailsView Control](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.controls.masterdetailsview) is spanning-aware and adapts it self for multi screen devices like found on Windows 10X devices.
+This is archived by using the [Two-pane view](https://docs.microsoft.com/windows/uwp/design/controls-and-patterns/two-pane-view).

 ## BackButtonBehavior
 When in compact mode, the MasterDetailsView will either show the Master or the Details view, not both.
 If an item is selected, the control will *navigate* forward to the Details view.
 If the CurrentItem is set to `null`, the control will navigate *back* to the Master view.